Uniform Asymptotic Inference and the Bootstrap After Model Selection: The master statistic

 \end{lemma}

-We defer the proof of this lemma, as with all proofs in this subsection, until the appendix.
-The lemma asserts that the master statistic governs model selection as performed by FS, LAR, and the lasso.
+This lemma asserts that the master statistic governs model selection, as performed by FS, LAR, and the lasso.
 It is also central to TG pivot for these procedures.
-Fixing a partition element \smash{$\hat{M}(X,y)=M$}, the statistic $T(X,y;M,v,\mu)$ in \eqref{eq:cond_pivot_defn} only depends on $(X,y)$ through three quantities:
+Denoting \smash{$M=\hat{M}(X,y)$}, the statistic $T(X,y;M,v,\mu)$ in \eqref{eq:cond_pivot_defn} only depends on $(X,y)$ through three quantities:

 The third quantity is always a function of $\Omega_n$, by Lemma \ref{lem:master1}.
 When $v$ is chosen so that $v^T y$ is a normalized coefficient in the regression of $y$ onto a subset of the variables in $X$, the first two quantities are also functions of $\Omega_n$.
-Thus, in this case, the TG pivot only depends on $(X,y)$ through the master statistic $\Omega_n$; in fact, for fixed \smash{$\frac{1}{n} X^T X$}, it is a smooth function of \smash{$\frac{1}{\sqrt{n}} X^T y$}.
+Thus, in this case, the TG pivot only depends on $(X,y)$ through the master statistic $\Omega_n$; in fact, it is continuous at any point such that \smash{$\frac{1}{n} X^T X$} is nonsingular and $y$ does not lie on the boundary of a model selection event.

 \begin{lemma} Fix any model $M \in \cM$, and suppose that $v$ is chosen so that $v^T y$ is a normalized coefficient from projecting $y$ onto a subset of the variables in $X$.
 Then the TG statistic only depends on $(X,y)$ by means of $\Omega_n$, so that we may write